MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Parameters.md

 You can also create a parameter that appears only when another parameter is used in the function command or when another parameter has a certain value.

-Dynamic parameters can be useful, but use them only when necessary, because they can be difficult for users to discover.
+Dynamic parameters can be useful, but use them only when necessary because they can be difficult for users to discover.
 To find a dynamic parameter, the user must be in the provider path, use the **ArgumentList** parameter of the `Get-Command` cmdlet, or use the **Path** parameter of `Get-Help`.